Flip-screen Computer Role-playing Games

 As a rule, flip-screen cRPGs are easy to get into due to their intuitive interfaces and logical drawspace presentation, but they are usually not as easy to beat due to their maze-like dungeons that are packed with puzzles, traps and monsters.

-Flip-screen cRPGs were popular on Atari ST, Amiga and IBM PC.
-It was the native hardware mouse-cursor and icon-presentation capabilities of the ST/Amiga that ushered in what became the modern flip-screen cRPG with the advent of Dungeon Master of 1987.
+Flip-screen cRPGs were popular on Atari ST, Amiga and IBM PC, but it was the native hardware mouse-cursor and icon-presentation capabilities of the ST/Amiga that ushered in what became the modern flip-screen cRPG with the advent of Dungeon Master of 1987.

 Chronological List of Flip-screen cRPGs